pieces-app/cli-agent/README.md

 ## Installing
 To get started with the Pieces Python CLI Tool, you need to:

-1. Ensure Pieces OS is installed and running on your system.
+1. Ensure PiecesOS is installed and running on your system.
 2. Install the Python package:

    ```bash